“Transitioning Entrepreneurs to CEOs”

 - Revenues over $500,000

 - Open to possible venture capital/investor sources

 - Must be able to attend all scheduled meetings

 - Tuition Fee

 In 2011, the Memphis Business Academy added an advanced training course, “Financial Management for the Closely Held Business”.
 This advanced course teaches business owners how to uncover opportunities hidden in their company’s financial statements and how to gain valuable, bottom-line insights into profit planning, cash budgeting and growth planning.

-For more information about the Memphis Business Academy, contact Yolanda Dillard, MBA Executive Director, (901) 525-6512.
+For more information about the Memphis Business Academy, contact Vertanya Allen, Director of Core Development, (901) 525-6512.